 Off-campus student housing

 Many universities have off-campus accommodation for undergraduates, with more and more housing being set aside for international students.
 This is slightly different to student halls, where you’re likely to live with a number of students in a much larger building.
-This option tends to be a great choice if you’d like the experience of living with around 1 to 3 other people, and a little bit further away from the campus to give you a chance to explore Ireland beyond your campus.
+This option tends to be a great choice if you’d like the experience of living with around one to three other people, and a little bit further away from the campus to give you a chance to explore Ireland beyond your campus.

 This tends to be the most expensive option for accommodation, as unlike off-campus student housing, you will need to complete the process of finding accommodation independently.
 This means that all negotiations for rent price must be made by you, and it is likely you will need to find a guarantor (someone else who lives in Ireland to co-sign your lease as an international student).
 This can be a great option if you’d like to be truly independent - however, it can be much more costly and a much longer process.

 Ireland has a number of transport options available to both international and home students alike.
 With a comprehensive tram, train, and bus system, it’s quite straightforward to get around both the campus and the rest of the country.

 More importantly, as a student you are eligible for the Student Travelcard, which is Ireland’s largest national student ID and discount card.
 The Student Travelcard offers exclusive discounts of up to 40% off on Irish Rail, Dublin Bus, DART (Dublin Area Rapid Transit), and LUAS (Ireland’s public tram system).
 It also offers discounts in retail stores.
 The pass costs 12 EUR for postal applications and 15 EUR when purchasing the card from campus agents.